dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 # Introduction

-This protocol supports the widely deployed use cases supported by OAuth 2.0 ({{RFC6749}},{{RFC6750}}), and OpenID Connect ({{OIDC}}), as well as use cases those protocols don't support, but have been frequently requested.
-This protocol addresses many of the security issues in OAuth 2.0 by having parameters securely sent directly between parties, rather than via a browser redirection.
+This protocol supports the widely deployed use cases supported by OAuth 2.0 {{RFC6749}} & {{RFC6750}}, and OpenID Connect {{OIDC}}, an extension of OAuth 2.0, as well as other extensions, and other use cases that are not supported, such as requesting multiple authorizations in one request.
+This protocol also addresses many of the security issues in OAuth 2.0 by having parameters securely sent directly between parties, rather than via a browser redirection.

 The technology landscape has changed since OAuth 2.0 was initially drafted.
 More interactions happen on mobile devices than PCs.
 Modern browsers now directly support asymetric cryptographic functions.
 Standards have emerged for signing and encrypting tokens with rich payloads (JOSE) that are widely deployed.

 Additional use cases are now being served with extensions to OAuth 2.0: OpenID Connect added support for authentication and releasing identity claims; {{RFC8252}} added support for native apps; {{RFC8628}} added support for smart devices; and support for {{browser based apps}} is being worked on.
+There are numerous efforts on adding proof-of-possession to resource access.

 This protocol simplifies the overall architectural model, takes advantage of today's technology landscape, provides support for all the widely deployed use cases, and offers numerous extension points.